splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

    * - ``tags``
      - Object
      - Additional context, allowing to search and analyze spans based on specific tags.
-   * - ``annotations``
-     - Array
-     - Associates events that explain latency with the time they happened.
    * - ``TraceFlags``
      - Struct
      - Represents global trace options.
 Options are propagated to all child spans and determine features such as whether a span is traced.